La-renc/DayTradingAI/README.md

 # DayTradingAI
-A stock day-trading bot with the use of AI techniques.
+A stock day-trading bot with the use of AI